 If riding a motorcycle, gumboots will help you dodge overflowing water crossings and help you keep your other boots dry to ride further.
 Do carry a pair of them, they don’t cost much.

 When you travel in a monsoon in the hills, the landslides are common and so does the shooting stones.
 When driving or riding or even sitting in the car, you must always be alert to see over a shooting stone from the side of the mountains.
 Hence, be a vigilant driver and passenger when traveling to Ladakh in August or monsoons.

 Be very careful on stretches which have loose gravel or mud, like the ones you can spot between Khardung village to Hunder in Nubra Valley.
 Such, stretches are more common for shooting stones.
 Even a small stone can pierce through the windshield and your trip will be screwed.
 So be alert and keep a watch on the movement when traversing such mountains which are vulnerable to shooting stones.

 Always carry a rain cut jacket, waterproof shoes or sandals at least along with a water repellant lower or lower with a quick dry material.
 This will help you in many ways when there is rain.
 It may end up saving your electronic equipment too.

 So, do not forget to carry these at the very least.
 As said in the article before, gumboots are always handy for people riding bikes and tackling water crossings which are in spate in August.
 You may refer some tips on carrying clothes to Ladakh.

 6. Carry tarpaulins & few water proof bags

-Apart from the rain proof clothing, carrying small tarpaulins or water proof bags which will protect your clothes, luggage or electronic gear if the need arise.
-Also, if you are planning to place the luggage on the top of car, it is a must.
+Apart from the rainproof clothing, carrying small tarpaulins or waterproof bags which will protect your clothes, luggage or electronic gear if the need arises.
+It will also help you protect your luggage which you may plan to put on top of your car.